-The British Transplant Games sees people of all ages and abilities come together to take part in a wide range of sporting events.
-They have one crucial thing in common – they have all had life-changing transplants.
+The British Transplant Games sees up to 2,000 people of all ages and abilities come together to take part in a wide range of sporting events.
+They have one crucial thing in common: they have all had life-changing transplants.

-This annual event celebrates transplants, donors and life.
-It encourages patients to regain fitness after their transplant and it persuades more people to join the NHS Organ Donation Register.
+Organised by Transplant Sport, this annual four-day event celebrates transplants, donors and life.
+It encourages patients to regain fitness after their transplant and it persuades more people to join the UK donor registers.
 It's also a chance to meet other patients, families and donors – and is incredibly fun.

-The 2022 British Transplant Games will take place in Leeds from 28th - 31st July.
-Registration for this event has now closed.
+The next British Transplant Games will take place in Coventry from Thurs 27th – Sunday 30th July 2023.

 The British Transplant Games website has further info and we answer some Frequently Asked Questions below.

 Transplant recipients of all ages can compete at the British Transplant Games, from the under 5s to the over 70s.